-- How is our business different than our competitors?
+- How does our business differ from our competitors?

-Let’s say you own a tire store and want to come up with a mission statement for your business.
-These are the answers that you might give to the questions above:
+Here’s an example of how to use these questions.
+Let’s say you own a tire store—these are the answers you might give to the questions above:

 - What is it we do?
 Install tires

 - What do we create?
 Safer vehicles

 - To whom does it matter?
 Vehicle owners and their families, like parents of teen drivers

 - How does it make a difference?
 We make traveling within our community safer

 - What words would we use to describe our business?
 Safety, tires, family, local, etc.

 - How is our business different from our competitors?
 We’re locally owned